marikomakhm/ada-project/TrovatelliT.github.io/text.md

 {% endraw %}

 There is a clear transatlantic bridge being built between Central America and Central Europe.
-This isn't surprising, considering that a large number of tax havens are situated in Central America and the Channel Islands (todo: is this true), as well as Mossack Fonseca being based in Panama, and Switzerland's global tax haven reputation.
+This isn't surprising, considering that a large number of tax havens are situated in Central America and the Channel Islands, as well as Mossack Fonseca being based in Panama, and Switzerland's global tax haven reputation.

 There's also a noticeable edge between China and Hong Kong.
 Having studied the data, this is majorly due to over 20000 edges originating in China and going to Hong Kong, justifying the magnitude of the edge.
 Interestingly, China appears to significantly rely on Hong Kong for all business stuff (todo: find a word).